 Philippe Mathé Curtius was a doctor living in Bern, Switzerland.
-He was also a bachelor and hired a domestic servant, who was the widowed mother of Anne-Marie Grosholtz (the future Madame Tussaud).
+He was also a bachelor and hired a housekeeper named Anne-Marie Walder Grosholtz, mother to Marie Grosholtz, who became Madame Tussaud.
 While living in Bern, Curtius became interested in providing anatomical models for medical students and began to create miniature flesh-tinted models from wax for study purposes.
-These tiny anatomical replicas initially sparked local interest.
-News also spread about Curtius’s realistic wax models, and among those who learned of his wax models was the French Prince of Conti, a cousin to Louis XV and a celebrated art collector.
+These tiny anatomical replicas initially sparked local interest but news soon spread about his realistic wax models, and among those who learned of his wax models was the French Prince of Conti, a cousin to Louis XV and a celebrated art collector.

-When the Prince of Conti visited Bern, he decided to see Curtius’s models for himself.
-He was so impressed that he proposed a financially beneficial patronage to Curtius but required Curtius to move to Paris.
-The offer was appealing enough to cause Curtius to renounce the medical profession, pack up his belongings, and settle in Paris in the Rue St. Honoré.
-When Curtius left Bern in 1765, he also left behind Marie and her mother.
-However, when Marie was about six years old, she and her mother joined Curtius in the bustling city of Paris.
+When the Prince visited Bern, he decided to see Philippe Mathé Curtius’ models for himself and was so impressed that he proposed a financially beneficial patronage to him.
+It required Curtius to move to Paris but was appealing enough to cause him to renounce the medical profession, pack up his belongings, and settle in Paris in the Rue St. Honoré.
+When Curtius left Bern in 1765, he also left behind Marie and her mother, but when Marie was about six years old, she and her mother joined Curtius in the bustling city of Paris.

-During Marie’s early years in Paris, her curiosity about Curtius’s waxworks grew.
-She also acquired a love and appreciation for art, and, over time, Curtius revealed his trade secrets to her.
-By 1777, she began working for Curtius, and, eventually, she developed such skill that it was practically impossible to tell her waxwork creations from his.
-As Marie trained in wax, Curtius opened his first exhibition in 1776.
+During Marie’s early years in Paris, her curiosity about Curtius’ waxworks grew and she acquired a love and appreciation for art, and, over time he also began to reveal his trade secrets to her.
+By 1777, she began working for him, and, eventually, she developed such skill that it was practically impossible to tell her waxwork creations from his.
+As Marie trained in wax, Philippe Mathé Curtius opened his first exhibition in 1776.
 It was located at the St-Laurent fair, near the Temple, whereas his home and workshop were located on the Boulevard du Temple.
-A few years later, around 1784, Curtius moved his exhibition into number 7 at the Palais-Royal and his Salon de Cire became fashionable and popular.
+A few years later, around 1784, he moved his exhibition into number 7 at the Palais-Royal and his Salon de Cire became fashionable and popular.

-Sometime after late 1786 and before July of 1789, Curtius moved his Salon de Cire from the Palais Royal to No. 20 Boulevard du Temple where his Caverne des Grand Voleurs was located.
+Sometime after late 1786 and before July of 1789, he moved his Salon de Cire from the Palais Royal to No. 20 Boulevard du Temple where his Caverne des Grands Voleurs was located.
 The Palais Royal had changed since he had initially established his Salon there.
-Now, it was haunted by prostitutes and con-men and the clientele that had visited the Salon were less willing to visit him at the Palais Royal.
-So, the move to No. 20 proved positive and his clientele increased.
+Now, it was haunted by prostitutes and con-men, and the clientele that had visited the Salon were less willing to visit him at the Palais Royal, so, the move to No. 20 proved positive and his clientele increased.

-On 12 July 1789, protestors arrived knocking at Curtius’s door, and, according to Marie, they wanted a life-size figure of the King and two wax busts to carry in a protest march.
-The busts were of the Duke d’Orléans and Louis XVI’s popular finance minister Jacques Necker.
+On 12 July 1789, protestors arrived knocking at Philippe Mathé Curtius’ door, and, according to Marie, they wanted a life-size figure of the King and two wax busts to carry in a protest march.
+The busts were of the Duke d’Orléans and Louis XVI’s popular finance minister Jacques Necker, father to Madame de Staël.
 Curtius refused them the King stating that it would fall apart if they tried to carry it, so protestors settled for the bust of the Duke d’Orléans and Necker.

 Marie was there when the protestor appeared.
 She claimed that she was not the least bit apprehensive and reported: